svenluijten/svenluijten.com/source/_posts/tagging-and-branching-strategy-for-libraries-and-packages.md

 This is the blog post I wish I had when I was searching for a good workflow for branching and tagging open source packages/libraries.

-## Initial Development
+## Initial development
 First off, every repository has a `main` branch.
 This is always the _latest_ version of the library.
-This is therefore also where development happens _before_ a version is tagged.
+This is therefore also where development happens _before_ [a version is tagged](./how-i-create-signed-git-tags.md).
 There is little to no benefit from introducing complexity by way of pull requests or approvals at this stage of development.

-## Tagging the First Version
+## Tagging the first version
 When you're ready to tag your first version (`v1.0.0`, in this case), you would do so _directly from the `main` branch_:

 ```sh